Forethought-Technologies/AutoChain/docs/examples.md

 ## Checkout more examples in workflow_evaluation and examples

 There are more examples we created with mocked tools to demonstrate the ability of the agent for workflow evaluation.
-You could run each workflow evaluation test interactively by passing `-i` flag in the end.
+You could also run each workflow evaluation interactively by passing `-i` flag in the end.
 For example: